 Emergency Food & Shelter Program (EFSP)

 - Chair EFSP Local Board and Administer EFSP Funding Process: Secure & Administer Phases 31- 33 Funds, Oversee Allocations, Create, Review, & Submit Reports, Support Local Board, Applicants, and Local Recipient Organizations.
-Complete Phase 32 (2014 State Set Aside Application when RFP is issued (could be 2014), Chair Funding Allocations and Submit the Local Board Plan.
+Chair Funding Allocations and Submit the Local Board Plan.
 Solicit, Review, and Submit Phase 31 Final Reports when instructions are issued by the National Board.